-Mr Marc Voigt - Executive Director & Chief Executive Officer (CEO)

-Qualifications MBA

-Experience and expertise Marc has more than 21 years of experience in the financial and biotech industry, having joined the Immutep team in 2011 as the General Manager, European Operations based in Berlin, Germany.
-In May 2012, he became Immutep 's Chief Business Officer and in November 2012 its Chief Financial Officer, as well as continuing to focus on its European operations.
-Having started his career at the Allianz Group working in pension insurances and funds, he moved to net.IPO AG, a publicly listed boutique investment bank in Frankfurt where he was focused on IPOs and venture capital investments.
-Marc then worked for a number of years as an investment manager for a midsize venture capital fund based in Berlin, Specialising in healthcare.
-He also gained considerable operational experience while serving in different management roles with Revotar Biopharmaceuticals, Caprotec Bioanalytics and Medical Enzymes AG respectively, where he handled several successful licensing transactions and financing rounds.
-Since 2001, Marc has been a judge and coach in BPW, Germany's largest regional start-up initiative.

-Date of appointment 9 July 2014

-Other current directorships None

-Former directorships (in the last 3 years) None

-Special responsibilities None

-Ordinary Shares - Immutep Limited 11,247,445

-Interests in shares and options ADRs-Immutep Limited 45

-Performance Rights - Immutep Limited 3,600,000
+Mr Marc Voigt - Executive Director & Chief Executive Officer (CEO) Qualifications - MBA Experience and expertise - Marc has more than 21 years of experience in the financial and biotech indust the Immutep team in 2011 as the General Manager, European Operations Germany.
+In May 2012, he became Immutep 's Chief Business Officer and in N Chief Financial Officer, as well as continuing to focus on its European operation his career at the Allianz Group working in pension insurances and funds, he is AG, a publicly listed boutique investment bank in Frankfurt where he was focuventure capital investments.
+Marc then worked for a number of years as an involved for a midsize venture capital fund based in Berlin, Specialising in healthcare considerable operational experience while serving in different management is Biopharmaceuticals, Caprotec Bioanalytics and Medical Enzymes AG rehe handled several successful licensing transactions and financing rounds. has been a judge and coach in BPW, Germany's largest regional start-up initia based in Berlin, lovember 2012 its ns.
+Having started moved to net.IPO used on IPOs and restment manager e.
+He also gained roles with Revotar spectively, where Since 2001, Marc Date of appointment - 9 July 2014 Other current directorships - None Former directorships (in the last 3 years) - None Special responsibilities - None Ordinary Shares - Immutep Limited 11,247,445 Interests in shares and options - ADRs-Immutep Limited 45 Performance Rights - Immutep Limited 3,600,000

-Prof. Frédéric Triebel - Executive Director & Chief Scientific Officer

-Qualifications M.D., Ph.D.
-Experience and expertise Frédéric Triebel, MD Ph.D., was the scientific founder of Immutep S.A.
+Prof. Frédéric Triebel - Executive Director & Chief Scientific Officer Qualifications - M.D., Ph.D.
+Experience and expertise - Frédéric Triebel, MD Ph.D., was the scientific founder of Immutep S.A.
 (2001) and served as the Scientific and Medical Director at Immutep from 2004.
 Before starting Immutep S.A., he was Professor in Immunology at Paris University.
 While working at Institut Gustave Roussy (IGR), a large cancer centre in Paris, he discovered the LAG-3 gene in 1990 and continued working on this research program since then, identifying the functions and medical usefulness of this molecule.
 He headed a research group at IGR while also being involved in the biological follow-up of cancer patients treated in Phase I/II immunotherapy trials.
 He was Director of an INSERM Unit from 1991 to 1996.
-First trained as a clinical haematologist, Prof. Triebel holds a Ph.D. in immunology (Paris University) and successfully developed several research programs in Date of appointment immunogenetics and immunotherapy, leading to 156 publications 13 September 2022 I Other current directorships None Former directorships (in the last 3 years) None Special responsibilities None Ordinary Shares - Immutep Limited 8,653,764 Interests in shares and options ADRs-Immutep Limited 17,061 Performance Rights - Immutep Limited 2,700,000
+First trained as a clinical haematologist, Prof. Triebel holds a Ph.D. in immunology (Paris University) and successfully developed several research programs in immunogenetics and immunotherapy, leading to 144 publications and 16 patents.
+Date of appointment - 13 September 2022 Other current directorships - None Former directorships (in the last 3 years) - None Special responsibilities - None Ordinary Shares - Immutep Limited 8,653,764 Interests in shares and options - ADRs-Immutep Limited 17,061 Performance Rights - Immutep Limited 2,700,000